Skidmore College: Campus and facilities

-The Frances Young Tang Teaching Museum and Art Gallery is the college's main arts facility.
+The Frances Young Tang Teaching Museum and Art Gallery is among the college's main arts facilities.
 In addition to the Tang, Skidmore has undergraduate studio space as well as several smaller galleries.
 The Saisselin Art Building houses studios for animation, ceramics, communication design, drawing, fibers, metals, painting, photography, printmaking, and sculpture.
 Skidmore has a music program housed in the Arthur Zankel Music Center, which contains a large concert hall and facilities.